On the Contemporary Art Trail in Languedoc-Roussillon, France

 Nearby is the historical city of Beziers where you can visit the Musee des Beaux-Arts de Beziers.
 The museum houses paintings from all periods giving you a chance to visit some other styles, it also has a section of contemporary works.

 Most interesting are the paintings collected by Jean Moulin, the famous resistance leader during WWII.
-In fact his cover during the war was as an art dealer.
+His cover during the war was as an art dealer.

 The city itself is a place to soak in the local lifestyle amongst history and a stroll along part of the Canal de Midi is highly recommended.
-The city’s cathedral was rebuilt after thousands of Cather where burned alive inside the old church.
-Todays peaceful Beziers had a very turbulent past.
+The city’s cathedral was rebuilt after thousands of Cather were burned alive inside the old church.
+Today’s peaceful Beziers had a very turbulent past.